MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/cache.md

 From the [Node - Yarn](https://github.com/actions/cache/blob/master/examples.md#node---yarn) example.

-This has an extra step compared with the NPM flow - it uses the `yarn cache dir` command to dynamically lookup a value like `~/.cache/yarn`.
-If I always used Ubuntu, this could be hardcoded after knowing the value once and assuming Yarn keeps the location the same - that would remove a step.
+This has an extra step compared with the NPM flow - it uses the `yarn cache dir` command to dynamically lookup a value like `~/.cache/yarn/v6`.

 - `main.yml`
     ```yaml